Application Guide

 2. Understand what criteria you will be evaluated on as part of the admissions process.

-To do this, you'll want to use a copy of your college transcripts and compare them using either our Transfer Planning Guide or the Course Equivalency Guide.
-If we have an equivalent class for something you have previously taken, you will either receive specific course or elective credit.
+To do this, you'll want to use a copy of your college transcripts and compare them using the Course Equivalency Guide.
+If the university has an equivalent class for something you have previously taken, you will either receive specific course or elective credit.

 Notes

-Credit is typically awarded for general education course where a C or better was earned.
-For a course to be accepted and applied towards your degree requirement it must be considered a "direct equivalent" of a course we offer at the U of A. Courses that are not direct equivalent may technically transfer into the U of A, but not count towards your degree.
+Credit is typically awarded for a (general education) course where a C or better was earned.
+For a course to be accepted as transferable and applied towards your degree, it must be considered a "direct equivalent" of a U of A course that falls under your degree program.
+While some courses may technically transfer, they may not ultimately count towards your degree.
+For example, a course like American History of the 1500s may transfer to the university but not as a “direct equivalent” for the U of A course History of the American People to 1877.

-There are several reasons you may not be able to locate your school in either the Transfer Planning Guide or the Course Equivalency Guide.
-The most common reason is that the school you attended is not regionally accredited and you should not expect to receive transfer credit from that institution.
-It may also be that you are the first student to ask for credits to be transferred to the U of A. If you questions about this policy or would like assistance in determining if your school is regionally accredited, please contact your Admissions Counselor or the Online Student Liaison Office.
+While using the Course Equivalency Guide you may notice that one or more of your previous institutions are missing.
+There are several reasons for this.
+The most common reason is that the school you attended is not regionally accredited, and you should not expect to receive transfer credit from that institution.
+It may also be that you are the first student to ask for credits to be transferred to the U of A from that institution, so we have no history of transfer equivalency.
+If you have questions about this policy or would like assistance in determining if your school is regionally accredited, please contact your Admissions Counselor or the Online Student Liaison Office.

-If you cannot locate a school in either the Transfer Planning Guide or the Course Equivalency Guide, it is likely not regionally accredited and you should not expect to receive transfer credit from that institution.
+If you cannot locate a school in the Course Equivalency Guide, it is likely not regionally accredited and you should not expect to receive transfer credit from that institution, nor will those courses contribute to the 24 hours needed to be classified as a new transfer.
 If you have questions about this policy, please contact your Admissions Counselor or the Online Student Liaison Office.

 Login / Account